Adibou16/Neural-Network-Drawing/README.md

 - Completely in python.
 - UI is made with pygame library.
 - Neural network is made with tensorflow library.
-- Archives folder contains tests I have conducted to learn of to use turtles, pygame and some javascript.
+- Archives folder contains tests I have conducted to learn how to use turtles, pygame and some javascript.
 They do not impact the actual code.